-6.3.5.2.
-Vehicle jig for the support-leg
+6.3.5.4 Vehicle Support-leg foot, jig for the support-leg

-A jig shall be used to check that the support-leg foot meets the requirements defined in paragraph 6.3.5.1. (see figure 0(e)).
-As, a alternative a computer simulation shall also be considered satisfactory.
+A jig shall be used to check that the support-leg foot meets the requirements defined in paragraph 6.3.5.2.
+(See figure 0(e)).
+As an alternative a computer simulation shall also be considered satisfactory.